adeck/music/README.md

 pip install -r devel/requirements.txt
 ./serve
 ```
-Then navigate your browser to `http://localhost:1234/flight`, to get the score + tabs for the piece called `flight`.
-For the list of pieces available, just look in the `pieces` directory in here.
+Then navigate your browser to `http://localhost:1234/2017/1/flight`, to get the score + tabs for the piece called `flight`.
+For the list of songs available, just look in the `songs` directory in here.

-Hopefully obvious, but `example` isn't actually a piece by me.
-It's just an example (as the name suggests) from the vexflow site.

 ## Contributing?